 Polvorones, also known as the Mexican Wedding Cookies when rolled round and dredged in powdered sugar.
 My Mom would prepare an almost identical version of this cookie, but we grew up knowing them as hojarascas.
 The flavors and textures are all the same.
 The original recipe is prepared with pork manteca (lard), but when the lard ran out, my Mom would use vegetable shortening.
 For this recipe I used butter and saved my manteca for my carnitas and tamales instead, lol!
 They can be prepared with or without nuts.
 Adding the canela and anise gives them a more traditional flavor of Polvorones.

-Polvorones sin Nuez-These are the Polvorones prepared without the pecans.
+Polvorones sin Nuez-Below are the Polvorones prepared without the pecans.
 My sister in law Janet prepared this batch using my recipe, pork lard included.
 12/19/15

 Polvorones con Anis y Canela prepared with fresh ground Mexican cinnamon.
 12/19/15

-- 1 cup (2 stick unsalted butter shortening or the traditional pork lard…yes, lard…lol!
+- 1 cup shortening, 2 stick unsalted butter or pork lard!
+That was more traditional!

 - 4 tablespoons powdered sugar